Azure/bacc/docs/tutorials/azfinsim-in-secured-batch.md

 repository.
 The hub is deployed in a separate resource group.
 The hub contains a firewall and a virtual network gateway.
 The firewall is used to route all traffic from the compute nodes through a single point of egress.
 The virtual network gateway is used to connect the hub to the spoke network.
-The spoke network is deployed using the `deployment.bicep` template from the `azbatch-starter` repository.
+The spoke network is deployed using the `deployment.bicep` template from the `bacc` repository.
 The spoke network contains a virtual network and a batch account.

 ## Design Considerations